bonfhir/terminology-server/Authentication-RFC.md

 - Implementation complexity: Implementing authentication with the Interceptor pattern may require additional effort and complexity, especially if you need to handle various authentication mechanisms or integrate with external systems.
 - Potential performance impact: Interceptors are executed within the HAPI processing pipeline, which may introduce some performance overhead, depending on the complexity of the interceptor code.

-# 12. Proxy Authentication Requests to a Web Server:
+# 12. Proxy Authentication Requests to a Web Server

 Another approach is to proxy authentication requests to a separate web server like Nginx or Jetty.
 The web server handles the authentication process and passes the authenticated requests to the HAPI FHIR server.